Sequence of Returns Risk: How to Get the Most Investment Income Without Running Out of Money

 In his white paper: Integrating Whole Life Insurance into Retirement Income Planning, Pfau gives an academic and compelling case for how to deflate sequence of return risk.
 He says that you should use non-correlated assets as a buffer against the sequence of return risk.

-This strategy will reserve your investment portfolio and minimize the sequence of return risk, giving you more income during later years.
+This strategy will preserve your investment portfolio and minimize the sequence of return risk, giving you more income during later years.

 Using the same example above, here’s how Jane’s portfolio with early losses would perform if she suspended her income from the investment every year following a loss.